-The decision to grant a clearance is at the complete discretion of the Chairman or the Chairman of the Audit, Risk & Compliance Committee, as applicable.
+The decision to grant a clearance is at the complete discretion of the Chair or the Chair of the Audit, Risk & Compliance Committee, as applicable.
 A clearance is valid for seven business days from the date of the notification and can be withdrawn if there is a change in circumstances.
+A clearance lapses immediately if the applicant acquires Inside Information.
 Any clearance granted is a clearance of breach of this policy only, and the laws against Insider Trading will still apply.